huangfeiyu/eldoc-mouse/README.md

 Feel free to open issues and pull requests for improvements.
 If you encounter any bugs or have feature requests, please create an issue on the GitHub Issues page.
 ## Acknowledgments

+    lsp-ui: inspiration, the most mouse friendly tool in Emacs.
+    eldoc-box: inspiration, the first package for display eglot-eldoc-document to a child frame.
     posframe: for popup document in beautiful child frame.
     eglot: for offering Language Server Protocol (LSP) support in Emacs.
     Emacs: for being an amazing, extensible text editor.